Skip to content

 Your income may have reduced once you retired and you need to look for a more cost-effective option.

-Laura and Ken are a couple.
+Laura and Ken are a couple living together.
 They are both 67 and reasonably fit and healthy.
-Their combined income is less than $186,000 a year.
+Their combined income is less than $194,000 a year.

 They currently have Gold Hospital Cover but, since they both retired at age 65, they are struggling to pay their premium.
-It does not make sense to pay for Hospital Cover clinical categories they will never use such as:
+They decide it does not make sense to pay for Hospital Cover Clinical Categories they will never use such as:

 – Pregnancy and Birth